 Financial instruments are designated at fair value through profit or loss in accordance with Company Directors documented investment strategy.
-Upon initial recognition attributable transaction costs are recognised in the Statement of Profit or Loss when incurred.
-Financial instruments at fair value through the surplus or deficit are measured at fair value and changes therein are recognised in the Statement of Profit or Loss.
+Upon initial recognition, directly attributable transaction costs are recognised in the Statement of Profit or Loss and Other Comprehensive Income when incurred.
+Financial instruments at fair value through profit or loss are measured at fair value and changes therein, including any interest or dividend income, are recognised in the Statement of Profit or Loss and Other Comprehensive Income.